 Becoming a Bar or Bat Mitzvah is a special moment in time.
 And what’s so amazing about it, is that each person’s path to this important day is different.
 At SLC we celebrate that our community is made up of people from different backgrounds, perspectives, and places.
 Just like the fact that no two people are the same, no two B’nai mitzvah celebrations are the same.
 The end result though is the same – a stronger community with more people standing up to say they want to take on more responsibility to make their communities a better place.

-Surprise Lake Camp has been hosting Bar and Bat Mitzvah’s during the summer for roughly 25 years.
+Surprise Lake Camp has been hosting Bar and Bat Mitzvahs during the summer for roughly 25 years.
 The tradition began when we realized how many of our families are not necessarily affiliated with a synagogue at home.
-Our Jewish Learning and Living team works with each person to study their Torah portion and the accompanying blessings.
+Our Jewish Learning and Living team works with each camper (or staff member) to study their Torah portion and the accompanying blessings.
 Often the highlight of the service is when the Bar or Bat Mitzvah shares their Dvar Torah with the entire SLC community making connections between our sacred text and life at Camp today.

 Roni Lerner, a six year camper, and current Highlands Counselor celebrated her Bat Mitzvah at SLC in 2013, when she was a Highlands camper.
 Her counselors helped her study her Torah portion and made sure that she was ready to read in front of the entire Camp.
 The morning of her Bat Mitzvah, she was sick in the health center.
 Her counselors showed up, helped her read her portion one more time in preparation and she felt well enough to go to services.
 Roni says, “My day was special because I had hundreds of people supporting me in my favorite place.
 I felt so loved.”